apiaryio/apiaryio.github.com/_posts/2015-06-04-Hyperdrive.md

 ---

 Hyperdrive is our new generic Hypermedia API Client in Swift.
-It's open-source and available today on [GitHub](http://github.com/apiaryio/Hyperdrive).
+It's open-source and available today on [GitHub](https://github.com/the-hypermedia-project/Hyperdrive).

 ![](/images/Hyperdrive.png)

+In comparison to traditional API clients, we can avoid duplicating logic from our API and embrace change by using Hyperdrive.
+We no longer have to redeploy our API clients to make small changes to the servers implementation.